Cyclic operads, Koszul complexes, and hairy graph complexes: Examples from -algebras with involution

+In this case, the differential is given by the sum of the operation described below associated to ordered pairs $u<v$ with $u, v \in \{1, 3, 5, 6\}$.
+Thus there are six possibilities, namely the ordered pairs $(1,3)$, $(1,5)$, $(1,6)$, $(3,5)$, $(3,6)$, $(5,6)$.
 For a given $(u,v)$, if these are the endpoints of a single (black) chord, the corresponding operation is zero.
 (Here this applies to the ordered pairs $(1,5)$ and $(3,6)$, leaving the four ordered pairs $(1,3)$, $(1,6)$, $(3,5)$, $(5,6)$ to consider.)
-Otherwise one applies the following steps: \begin{enumerate} \item reorder the black chords so that $v$ appears as a node of the last chord and $u$ as a node of the penultimate chord; this potentially introduces an orientation sign; \item use the $\sigma$-chord orientation relation to ensure that $u$ is the exit node of its chord and $v$ the entry node of its chord (using the specified direction of the chord); \item replace these two black chords by the chord corresponding to the product operation in $B$; \item add a new red chord from $u$ to $v$. \end{enumerate}
+Otherwise one applies the following steps: \begin{enumerate} \item reorder the black chords so that $v$ appears as a node of the last chord and $u$ as a node of the penultimate chord; this potentially introduces an orientation sign; \item use the $\sigma$-chord orientation relation to ensure that $u$ is the `exit' node of its chord and $v$ the `entry' node of its chord (using the specified direction of the chord); \item replace these two black chords by the chord corresponding to the product operation in $B$; \item add a new red chord from $u$ to $v$. \end{enumerate}

 For example, taking $(u,v) = (1,3)$, the two chords are already ordered correctly.
 However, we must apply the $\sigma$-chord orientation relation to ensure that $1$ is the exit node, thus replacing the diagram by